 Responding to an Invitation to Apply

 If you are an exclusive agency member, responding to an invitation to apply will place any subsequent proposal on behalf of the agency.

 If you are a non-exclusive agency member, you will have the option to submit the proposal as an independent freelancer or as a member of the agency, regardless of whether or not you have set the agency as your default team.

 Accepting a Job Offer

-For any offers sent in response to a submitted proposal, the contract will match the proposal context (i.e., if the proposal was sent as an agency project, it will be an agency offer and subsequent contract; if it was sent as a freelancer, the offer and contract will be with the freelancer).
+For any offers that clients send in response to your submitted proposal, the contract will match the proposal context (i.e., if the proposal was sent as an agency project, it will be an agency offer and subsequent contract; if it was sent as a freelancer, the offer and contract will be with the freelancer).